yonch/rc-hashmap-dev/docs/design.md

 - Clear failure boundaries: HandleHashMap never calls into user code once the data structure is in a consistent state.

 Module 1: HandleHashMap
-- Purpose: Combine hashbrown::raw::RawTable as an index with slotmap::SlotMap as storage.
-No refcounts; unique keys are enforced at this layer.
+- How: Combine hashbrown::raw::RawTable as an index with slotmap::SlotMap as storage.
+Handles are slotmap "keys" and provide efficient access to the entries.
 - Entry<K, V>
   - key: K — user key; used for Eq/Hash only.
   - value: V — stored inline.